Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Introduction

-\lee{Nevertheless, some critical problems remain unsolved in unsupervised complex tabular reasoning: (1) Existing methods for data generation mainly use heuristics or shallow data-to-text methods (e.g., converting a row to a sentence).} Thus, they can only generate relatively simple instances shown in Figure \ref{complex reasoning example}, limiting the model's effectiveness on complex reasoning samples, which require a deep understanding of the semantics and logic relationships between multiple table cells.
+Nevertheless, several critical issues remain unsolved in the realm of unsupervised complex tabular reasoning: (1) Existing methods for data generation mainly use heuristics or shallow data-to-text methods (e.g., converting a row to a sentence).
+Thus, they can merely generate relatively simple instances shown in Figure \ref{complex reasoning example}, limiting the model's effectiveness on complex reasoning samples, which require a deep understanding of the semantics and logic relationships between multiple table cells.
 (2) Previous works only focus on a single scenario but cannot be expanded to other tabular reasoning tasks.
-This is because they design heuristics based on specific data characteristics or the form of the task, and the method cannot be adapted to other tasks flexibly.
-Therefore, it is difficult for them to deal with complex and diverse real-world scenarios.
+This is because they design heuristics based on specific data characteristics or the form of the task, and these methods cannot be transferred to other tasks flexibly.
+Therefore, these models struggle to handle the complex and diverse scenarios encountered in the real world.